 In this short animation Damien Hess attempts to connect with the tragedy of the First World War, a conflict that helped define Canada.
 In this film he uses imagery of the Canadian National Vimy Memorial monument in northern France to summon up names, faces and shadows that are fading from our memory.

-This film was made as part of the third edition of the NFB's Hothouse apprenticeship.
+Produced as part of the third edition of the NFB’s Hothouse apprenticeship.

 This third short film on the Battle of Arras shows artillery fire, troop movements and several explosions on the battlefield.
 German prisoners can also be seen in the trenches, as well as enemy bombs falling on the town of Arras.
 A classic World War One film.